sharronesofer/visual_dm/docs/data_models.md

 2. Item value must be non-negative
 3. Item name must be between 1 and 100 characters
 4. Item type must be one of the predefined enum values
-5. Item base_stats must be valid JSON
+5. Item base_attributes must be valid JSON

 ### Rarity Validation